 Wherever we refer to “processing” of personal data in this Privacy Notice this includes any combination of the following activities: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-– To keep your personal data safe and only process it on valid legal basis
+– keeping your personal data safe and only processing it on valid legal basis;

-– To keep our records up to date and delete or correct inaccurate personal data
+– keeping our records up-to-date and correcting inaccurate personal data where required;

-– To give you ways to manage and review your marketing choices at any time
+– giving you ways to manage and review your marketing choices at any time.

 3. Who We Are